KaranPrince/PHP_PROGRAMS/README.md

 1. Place the `1-FACTORIAL.php` file in your `C:\xampp\htdocs` folder.
 2. Open your browser and go to `http://localhost/1-FACTORIAL.php`.

+## 7-DOWNLOAD FILE FROM SERVER
+  * IF OTHER LINK DOESN'T WORK/DOWNLOAD USE THE LINK I GIVE : `https://media.geeksforgeeks.org/wp-content/cdn-uploads/20190710102234/download3.png`

 ## Running the Authentication Program (11-AUTHENTICATION WEB PAGE CHECK USERNAME & PASSWORD.php)

 The `11-AUTHENTICATION WEB PAGE CHECK USERNAME & PASSWORD.php` program requires a database setup.
 Follow these steps to run it: